bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kronecker.md

 * It may come as a surprise to many Ph.D. students to hear that Kronecker was questioned at his oral on a wide range of topics including the theory of probability as applied to astronomical observations, the theory of definite integrals, series and differential equations, as well as on Greek, and the history of philosophy.
 * Eisenstein, whose health was also poor, lectured in Berlin around this time and Kronecker came to know both men well.
 * The direction that Kronecker's mathematical interests went later had much to do with the influence of Jacobi and Eisenstein around this time.
-* However, just as it looked as if he would embark on an academic career, Kronecker left Berlin to deal with family affairs.
 * Certainly Kronecker did not need to take on paid employment since he was by now a wealthy man.
 * In 1856 Weierstrass came to Berlin, so within a year of Kronecker returning to Berlin, the remarkable team of Kummer, Borchardt, Weierstrass and Kronecker was in place in Berlin.
 * Of course since Kronecker did not hold a university appointment, he did not lecture at this time but was remarkably active in research publishing a large number of works in quick succession.